 To Make The Game:

-Cut out two pairs of giant feet out of wood.
-Attach heavy duty straps to them so the team members can slide their feet in them.
+Cut out two pairs of giant feet out of wood or heavy duty cardboard.
+Attach heavy duty straps to them, so the team members can slide their feet in them.

 Print out any image.
-You can download and print my blank pattern —> Survivior Puzzle Pattern.
-I printed out my husband’s logo, glued it to a board, Mod Podge the logo and then had me cut out tiles using a jig saw.
+You can download and print my blank pattern —>Survivor Puzzle Pattern.
+I printed out my husband’s logo and then glued it to a board using Mod Podge.
+Then just cut out tiles using a jig saw.
 Update: I used a blowtorch to make the burnt, old look to the puzzle before I Mod Podged it.
 Just hold it back a little ways or you will burn your paper completely.

 Have the teams decide who will be the runners and one or two people to be the